Structure-Based Inhibitor Design, Synthesis, and Chemical Biology

 Ji Lab Is Accepting New Graduate Students

 Professor Ji accepts new graduate students.
-The lab is located in H. Lee Moffitt Cancer Center & Research Institute (Moffitt Cancer Center is ranked No. 6 by US News and World Report: http://health.usnews.com/best-hospitals/rankings/cancer).
+The lab is located in H. Lee Moffitt Cancer Center & Research Institute (Moffitt Cancer Center which is ranked No. 9 by US News and World Report in 2018: http://health.usnews.com/best-hospitals/rankings/cancer).
 The graduate students in the Ji lab expect to receive training in rational drug design, synthetic organic chemistry, medicinal chemistry, chemical biology, and molecular and cell biology.
 Submit CV via email to Professor Haitao (Mark) Ji (Haitao.Ji@moffitt.org).

 Ji Lab Is Looking for New Postdoc Fellows